satomm1/Robot/CAD/README.md

 A comprehensive parts list is located in `BOM.xlsx` that will be needed for constructing this mobile robot.

 1) **Laser cut the platforms out of a thin, stiff wood.** I use tempered hardwood (Duron) of 1/8"-1/4" thickness.
 Every file that should be laser cut is listed in the `lasercut.xlsx` file.
-The corresponding `.dxf` files are located in the `mechanical` directory.
+The corresponding `.dxf` files are located in this directory.
 2) **Prepare the 3D printed parts.** 3D Print the required parts using PLA plastic.
 Every file that should be 3D printed is listed in the `3d_print.xlsx` file.
-The corresponding `.stl` files are located in the `mechanical` directory.
+The corresponding `.stl` files are located in this directory.

 **Note**: If you use different components (motor, wheels, etc), the laser cut or 3D printed files may need to be modified first.